TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Introduction

 \section{Introduction}

-While different solutions exist for estimating the depth, stereo matching is the most conforming to various use-cases.
-Passive recovery of depth maps via stereo has gained attention in the computer vision community for the past three decades.
-Estimating depth from images can benefit many real-world applications, from which autonomous driving and robot navigation are the most prominent ones.
-Other active technologies for depth estimation, like Laser Imaging Detection and Ranging (LiDAR) sensors, measure the depth based on the travel time of a light beam emitted by the device.
-However, in addition to its costly setup, LiDAR yields a sparse depth map, which is also vulnerable to weather conditions.

-Estimating depth via stereo is computed by finding the disparities between the matching points in the rectified images, through which it gets straightforward to estimate the depth via triangulation.
-For this, two images are typically taken into account, \ie a binocular setting.
-There has been an abundance of traditional and deep learning-based strategies to estimate the disparity from a pair of images.
+While there are several methods for estimating depth, stereo matching is the most adaptable to various use-cases.
+Over the past three decades, the passive recovery of depth maps using stereo has attracted interest in the computer vision field, and numerous real-world applications, like autonomous driving and robot navigation, can benefit from estimating depth directly from images.
+Other depth estimation technologies for autonomous vehicles, such as Laser Imaging Detection and Ranging (LiDAR) sensors, actively measure depth based on the travel time of a light beam emitted by the device.
+However, in addition to being expensive to set up, LiDAR produces a sparse depth map that is also susceptible to weather conditions.
+Estimating depth via stereo is done by calculating the \emph{disparities} (displacements) between the matching points in the rectified images, which makes it simple to estimate the depth via triangulation.
+This is usually achieved with two images (\ie a binocular setup) and different methods can be used to estimate the disparity between them.

-Before deep learning, various hand-engineered features, like Sum of Absolute Difference or Census Transform \cite{zabih1994non} were used for finding matching points and cost volume computation, followed by a regularization module, such as the renowned Semi Global Matching (SGM) method \cite{hirschmuller2005accurate}.
-On the other hand, deep learning-based methods try to adapt a network for either some steps of stereo vision \cite{vzbontar2016stereo,seki2017sgm} or the whole pipeline as an end-to-end technique \cite{kendall2017end,chang2018pyramid,guo2019group,zhang2019ga}.
-The latter group has highly boosted the performance of stereo vision in terms of accuracy.
-The most promising strategies in this regard are the models in which 3D convolutions are utilized on top of a 4D cost volume data \cite{kendall2017end,chang2018pyramid,guo2019group}.
-Nevertheless, the applicability of these approaches in real-world scenarios is still an issue due to their bias towards the content of the training images, including the varied object distances to the camera.
+Before deep learning, various hand-engineered features, like Sum of Absolute Difference or Census Transform \cite{zabih1994non} were used for finding matching points and for computing a cost volume.
+This was followed by a regularization module, such as the well-known Semi Global Matching (SGM) method \cite{hirschmuller2005accurate}.
+Deep learning-based approaches, on the other hand, attempt to adapt a network for either some steps of stereo vision \cite{vzbontar2016stereo,seki2017sgm} or the entire pipeline as an end-to-end technique \cite{kendall2017end,chang2018pyramid,guo2019group,zhang2019ga}.
+The latter group has significantly improved the accuracy of stereo vision.
+Nevertheless, the applicability of these approaches in real-world scenarios remains a concern due to their bias toward the content of the training images, which includes varying object distances from the camera.